 - The maintenance of a normal blood pressure

 It is rich in antioxidants

 Clinical tests have proven that it has impressive and powerful antioxidant effects that do not only provide an extraordinary benefit for health, but also keep it stable.

-Unlike other known antioxidant oils, krill oil has a surprisingly high ORAC value: 378.
+Unlike other antioxidant oils, krill oil has a surprisingly high ORAC value: 378.
 This means that its antioxidant effect is 300 times higher than that of vitamin A or vitamin E, and 48 times higher than Omega-3 from conventional fish oils.

 It has been proven that all these ingredients have properties to inhibit the aging process.

-The plants use carotenoids for their natural antioxidant properties in order to protect themselves from the strong sun rays.
+Plants use carotenoids for their natural antioxidant properties in order to protect themselves from the strong sun rays.
 Astaxanthin helps the body to neutralize the free radicals, which are harmful metabolic byproducts that damage the cells and tissues from the body.

 New scientific evidence has repeatedly proven that antioxidants are a key element in order to encourage the health of the heart, they support the immune system and memory.
 The antioxidants also seem to play a role in helping to delay the signs of aging.
 However, even though there is a lot of food with antioxidants available, the poor quality of our diet does not always meet the necessary amounts of these beneficial elements that clean our body from the free radicals.

 This is why it is advisable to consume antioxidants in order to optimize our health.